 You'll begin by slicing the eggplant into bite sized pieces.
 I like to kind of roughly chop them at an angle as seen below.

 Next soak them in some water for around 10 minutes to help remove some of the bitterness of the eggplant.
 Drain and dry after soaking.

-After draining and drying the nasu, heat 3 tbsp of vegetable oil in a skillet (cast iron preferably) or wok on medium heat.
+After draining and drying the nasu, heat 3 tablespoon of vegetable oil in a skillet (cast iron preferably) or wok on medium heat.
 When the oil is hot, add the minced garlic and chilis.
 Stir frequently for around 1 minute or so.
 Add sliced Japanese eggplant, and continue to cook until your eggplant is tender and nicely browned.
 You will want to stir a bit, but also leave the eggplant undisturbed from time to time to allow it to brown.
 It took me about 20 minutes to get the eggplant tender with a nice color.

 When your eggplant is ready, add the miso and sake paste, and stir until incorporated.
 The finishing touches are a few splashes of sesame oil, and a pinch of sugar or more to taste!

 Now you are ready to enjoy this delicious stir fried Japanese eggplant!
 Sliced green onions make the perfect garnish. 😃

 This makes a great vegetable side dish to accompany any meal, especially when eaten with your favorite pair of chopsticks!